ramanv0/CapitalGuard/README.md

            }
          }
          ```
-      2. Add the following dependency to the project's Gradle dependencies:
+      2. Adding the below dependency to the project's Gradle dependencies:
          ```
          implementation 'com.github.KwabenBerko:News-API-Java:1.0.0'
          ```
+  - To learn more about News API usage, you can go [here](https://newsapi.org/docs).